Luke-Nicklin/rpsls/README.md

     * The Website was styled using custom CSS in an external file.
 * JavaScript
     * The interactivity was created using JavaScript in an external file.
+    * Used to listen for user clicks on the buttons.
+    * Used to generate the image for the user's move when user selects a button.
+    * Used to generate the image for the computer's move when the user selects a button.
+    * Used to display the result of each game.
+    * Used to update the scoreboard to show the number of wins, losses and ties.
 * Visual Studio Code
     * The website was developed using the Visual Studio Code text editor.
 * GitHub